Plain English Summary

 What does the study involve?

-Participants a study visit to complete two short walking tests and answer questionnaires about their daily activities, beliefs about their symptoms and treatment, quality of life and the costs of having IC.
+Participants attend a study visit to complete two short walking tests and answer questionnaires about their daily activities, beliefs about their symptoms and treatment, quality of life and the costs of having IC.
 Participants are then randomly allocated to one of two groups.
 Those in the first group receive the new treatment which involves two 60-minute face-to-face sessions (at the participant's home or local hospital) and two 20-minute telephone calls with a physiotherapist to discuss participants’ understanding and beliefs about IC, walking and help participants to set goals and plans to increase walking over 12 weeks.
 Participants are provided with a step counter (pedometer) and walking record.
 Those in the second group receive their normal care.
-After 12 weeks, all participants attend a second appointment where they will repeat the walking tests and fill out another set of questionnaires.
+After 3 months, all participants attend a second appointment where they will repeat the walking tests and fill out another set of questionnaires.
 A final set of questionnaires are completed by all participants after 6 months (by post or electronically).
 Some participants will be invited to provide feedback on their experience of the treatment and trial by telephone or a face-to-face interview with a researcher.

 What are the possible benefits and risks of participating?